kdoore/1335GitBook/drawing-application-logic.md

 ### Overall Project Logic

+###Button[ ] and ButtonGroup
 - Create an array of 4 Buttons that function as a ButtonGroup to control which pattern is drawn.

-- Create an additional 5th Button that will clear the canvas, but is not part of the ButtonGroup buttons.

 - Create 3 simple patterns (PShapes) that can be drawn at the mouse position, the active pattern can be changed by selecting one of 3 pattern buttons.

 - Add logic to have 1 of the 4 pattern buttons work as an eraser ( draw an ellipse with background color)

+###Individual Button to Clear Canvas
+- Create an additional 5th Button that will clear the canvas, but is not part of the ButtonGroup buttons.

+###Pattern Objects to draw patterns
+- Create 3 Pattern Object instances.
+Switch-case structure allows one pattern to be set active by using the activeBtnIndex of the ButtonGroup, to set an active pattern to be drawn on the canvas.

+###Eraser Button
+- A

+###Main Tab Create Functions for Structure
 - Use Functions to organize main-tab Logic
 - Use Classes to structure project logic.

-## Detailed Project Logic
+# Detailed Project Logic

 ###Classes:  Button, PImageButton, ButtonGroup, Pattern,